apache/tvm/docs/dev/relay_pass_infra.rst

 later), the pass developers can specify the name of the pass, the optimization level it will be performed at, and/or the passes that are required.
-``opt_level`` could be used to help the pass infra identify if a certain pass needes to be executed when running under a user-provided optimization level.
+``opt_level`` could be used to help the pass infra identify if a certain pass needs to be executed when running under a user-provided optimization level.
 The ``required`` field can be used by the pass infra to resolve pass dependencies.

 .. code:: c++